EthanMik/mikLib/README.md

    - Swing to heading and point
    - Drive inches and to point
    - Drive to pose via boomerang
-   - Follow path via pure pursuit
+   - Holonomic to pose
    - Motion Chaining
 - User control
+   - Field centric
    - Split Arcade
    - Tank
    - Drive curve versions